Our track record is built on helping radiologists play a leading role in Canada’s healthcare future.

-Dr. Bruce Forster is Professor and Head at the University of British Columbia, Department of Radiology, Director of the UBC Office of Academic Innovation, and Clinical Lead, Medical Imaging Appropriateness BC Patient Safety & Quality Council.
+Dr. Bruce Forster is Professor and Head at the University of British Columbia, Department of Radiology, Director of the UBC Office of Academic Innovation, and Clinical Lead, Medical Imaging Appropriateness, BC Patient Safety & Quality Council.

-He has been involved in the clinical, education, and research aspects of sports imaging for over 25 years and was Director of Imaging for the Vancouver 2010 Olympic Games.
+Dr. Forster has been involved in the clinical, education, and research aspects of sports imaging for over 25 years and was Director of Imaging for the Vancouver 2010 Olympic Games.

 Dr. Forster has delivered over 350 invited lectures and is the author of over 140 peer-reviewed scientific publications, and 125 educational exhibits.
 He was awarded the Fellowship of the CAR and the CAR Gold Medal in 2019.